Lollebollen/Portfolio/REGAUGE/README.md

  ### Rotation
  *add diagram of structure here* <br/>
-The mech rotates alot and this requires a bit of handeling since there is also a a few of diffent rotation ways
+The mech rotates a lot and this requires a bit of handling since there is also a a few of different rotation ways

  <Details>
  <summary> Code </summary>